 What if I decide not to continue on to a degree afterwards?

 The course is a recognised programme of study that can also be used to apply for relevant degrees at other institutions or for personal or professional development.
-You will be awarded a Certificate in Higher Education, which is a nationally recognised award, on completion of the Foundation in Arts and Humanities.
+You will be awarded a Certificate in Higher Education, which is a nationally recognised award, on completion of the Foundation in Arts and Social Sciences.